 Step 5.
 Hang the cedar board with the rope

 We have a great iron railing that was perfect for this project.
 You may need to figure something a little different out for you, depending on what your railing looks like.
 Feel free to reach out to me with any questions!!

-This is definitely a two person job because you want to make sure it’s level.
+This is definitely a two-person job because you want to make sure it’s level.

 Starting with the rope on the unfinished (or top) side:

 1 person will hold the board and the other will begin tying a knot with BOTH PIECES of rope to the top of the balcony.
-My husband did some weird knot here, but all of my were just regular knots as before.
+My husband did some weird knots here, but all of my were just regular knots as before.